Asif Ahmed Neloy

 Research

-My research interests lie in the intersection of Supervised and Unsupervised Machine Learning, with a specific focus on Probabilistic and Bayesian Modeling, Anomaly Detection, and Dimension Reduction.
-I am currently exploring the intricacies of Auto-Encoders and their applications in Variational and Gaussian modeling.
-My work delves into the statistical interpretation and visualization of Unsupervised Machine Learning algorithms, emphasizing dimension reduction and anomaly detection.
-Additionally, I contribute to the field of Data Engineering by developing interactive Python packages for tasks such as Data Cleaning, Visualization, Model Interpretation, Data Scaler Selection, and Statistical Analysis.
-Explore some of my Python packages on PyPI.
+His research interests lie in the intersection of Supervised and Unsupervised Machine Learning, with a specific focus on Probabilistic and Bayesian Modeling, Anomaly Detection, and Dimension Reduction.
+Currently, he is exploring the intricacies of Auto-Encoders and their applications in Variational and Gaussian modeling.
+His work delves into the statistical interpretation and visualization of Unsupervised Machine Learning algorithms, emphasizing dimension reduction and anomaly detection.
+Additionally, he contributes to Data Engineering by developing interactive Python packages for tasks such as Data Cleaning, Visualization, Model Interpretation, Data Scaler Selection, and Statistical Analysis.
+Explore some of his Python packages on PyPI.
 Also, representative papers are highlighted.

 See my Google Scholar profile for the most recent publications.